 Liver cancer causes no symptoms of its own.
-As the tumor grows it may cause symptoms of pain in the right side of the abdomen or a feeling of fullness when eating.
+As the tumor grows, it may cause symptoms of pain in the right side of the abdomen or a feeling of fullness when eating.
 Some patients may have worsening of symptoms of chronic liver disease or cirrhosis, which often precedes the development of cancer of the liver.
 For example, patients may complain of cachexia (wasting), increased swelling of the feet and belly, and yellowing of the eyes (jaundice).

 How is liver cancer diagnosed?

 - Imaging studies: Multiphasic helical CT scan and MRI with contrast of the liver are the preferred imaging for detecting the location and extent of blood supply to the cancer.
-If any imaging study is inconclusive then an alternative imaging study or follow-up imaging study should be performed to help clarify the diagnosis.
+If any imaging study is inconclusive, then an alternative imaging study or follow-up imaging study should be performed to help clarify the diagnosis.
 Lesions smaller than 1 cm are usually difficult to characterize.

 - Liver biopsy is performed to sample tissue from the lesion in the liver, which is then analyzed by the pathologist to confirm the suspected diagnosis of liver cancer.
 Liver biopsy is not needed in every case, especially if the imaging study and lab markers are characteristic for liver cancer.
 Risks of liver biopsy are infection, bleeding, or seeding of the needle track with cancer.
 Seeding is when cancer cells get on the needle used for a biopsy and spread to other areas touched by the needle.
-Liver biopsy of suspected liver cancer carries the added risk of seeding the liver biopsy needle track in 1% to 3% of cases.
-If a liver biopsy is inconclusive, then a repeat imaging study is recommended at 3- to 6-month intervals.
+Liver biopsy of suspected liver cancer carries the added risk of seeding the liver biopsy needle track in 1%-3% of cases.
+If a liver biopsy is inconclusive, then a repeat imaging study is recommended at three- to six-month intervals.
 Liver biopsy as well as imaging studies help in classifying liver cancers as per the Barcelona Clinic Liver Cancer staging system.

 Viewers share their comments